giordano/Cuba.jl/README.md

   0.306150 seconds (Cuhre)
 ```

-Native C Cuba Library outperforms `Cuba.jl` when higher values of `CUBACORES` are
+Of course, a native C code making use of Cuba Library outperforms `Cuba.jl` when
-used, for example:
+higher values of `CUBACORES` are used, for example:

 ```
 $ CUBACORES=1 julia -e 'cd(Pkg.dir("Cuba")); include("test/benchmark.jl")'